jysong1/PortfolioDesign/README.md

 PortfolioDesign
 ===============

-A mockup for a friend's portfolio
+A mockup for a friend's portfolio.
+Mobile view -- done
+Desktop screen view -- WIP